Somerset County, Pennsylvania: Geology

-All of Somerset County lies far to the south of the glacial boundary, and thus it was never glaciated.
+All of Somerset County lies far to the south of the terminal moraine, and thus it was never glaciated.
 However, during the Pleistocene epoch (the Ice Age), periglacial processes dominated.
 Most of the county was most likely a tundra during the Pleistocene.
 Patterned ground typical of tundra is still visible at Mount Davis, although it is somewhat obscured by vegetation.

 The main drainages in southwestern Somerset county are the Casselman River and Laurel Hill Creek which flow into the Youghiogheny River along the southwest border.
 In the northwest, Stonycreek River, Shade Creek, and Quemahoning Creek (which flows into the Quemahoning Reservoir) are tributaries of the Conemaugh River.
 All these drainages are part of the Mississippi River Watershed.
 In the southeast, Wills Creek flows east into Bedford County and then into Maryland where it joins the Potomac River.
 Also, the headwaters of the Raystown Branch of the Juniata River are to the east of the town of Somerset.
 Both the Potomac and Juniata rivers are part of the Chesapeake Bay Watershed.

 Coal fields exist within Somerset County.
 The coal is entirely bituminous, and much of it has been mined or is being mined by Strip mining.
 Most of the coal is within the Main Bituminous Field, which stretched north and west to adjacent counties and southward into Maryland and West Virginia.
 The rest is within the Georges Creek Field.

 There are many abandoned mines in the county, and acid mine drainage is an environmental problem in many areas.
 Fishless streams exist as a result of the discharge from the abandoned mines.
 These include parts of the Casselman River, Shade Creek, Stonycreek River, and Quemahoning Creek, as well as many of their tributaries.